 Clash erupts between pro & anti CAA groups in northeast Delhi's Maujpur

 Clashes broke out between pro and anti-CAA groups in northeast Delhi's Maujpur area for the second consecutive day on Monday with agitators pelting stones at each other.
-Police fired tear gas shells to disperse the protesters.
+Police fired tear gas shells and also resorted to mild lathicharge to disperse the protesters.
 A few policemen also attempted to pacify the groups.

 The Delhi Metro also closed entry and exit at Jaffrabad and Maujpur-Babarpur stations as an uneasy calm prevailed in the area.
 "Entry & exit of Jaffrabad and Maujpur-Babarpur are closed.
 Trains will not be halting at these stations," DMRC tweeted.